Lewis Bliss Whittemore

 Lewis Bliss Whittemore (June 17, 1885 – December 5, 1965) was the third bishop of the Episcopal Diocese of Western Michigan.

 Early life and education

 Whittemore was born in Hartford, Connecticut, on June 17, 1885, the son of William Emmons Whittemore and Mary Bliss Robinson.
-He attended the Hartford schools until he had completed the high school course in 1902.
+He attended local Hartford schools until he had completed the high school course in 1902.
 He studied at Yale College, graduating with a Bachelor of Arts in 1907, after which he became a supervising teacher in the Philippines for three years.
-Upon his return to the United States, he attended the Episcopal Theological School at Cambridge, Massachusetts, graduating with a with Bachelor of Divinity in 1915.
+Upon his return to the United States, he attended the Episcopal Theological School at Cambridge, Massachusetts, graduating with a Bachelor of Divinity in 1915.

 Career

 Whittemore was ordained deacon in May 1915, and priest in May 1916 by Bishop William Lawrence of Massachusetts.
 He served as assistant at Christ Church in New York City from 1915 to 1917, before transferring to Pittsburgh to become assistant at Calvary Church, where he remained until 1923.
 In 1923, he became rector of Trinity Church in Detroit, while in 1927he became rector of Grace Church in Grand Rapids, Michigan.